The Rain Song

 "The Rain Song" is a song by the English rock band Led Zeppelin.
-It uses an alternative guitar tuning - DGCGCD, a variation of DADGAD.
+It uses an alternative guitar tuning, DGCGCD, a variation of DADGAD.
 It was released in March 1973 as the second track on their fifth album, Houses of the Holy.

 Recording

-"The Rain Song" is a ballad of over seven minutes in length.
+"The Rain Song" is a ballad over seven minutes in length.
 Guitarist Jimmy Page originally constructed the melody of this song at his home in Plumpton, England, where he had recently installed a studio mixing console.
 A new Vista model, it was partly made up from the Pye Mobile Studio which had been used to record the group's 1970 Royal Albert Hall performance and the Who's Live at Leeds album.

 With a working title of "Slush", a reference to its easy listening simulated orchestral arrangement, Page was able to bring in a completed arrangement of the melody, for which singer Robert Plant wrote the words.
 Plant ranks his vocal performance on the track as one of his best.
 The song also features a Mellotron played by John Paul Jones to add to the orchestral effect, while Page plays a Danelectro guitar.

-Page wrote "The Rain Song" in response to George Harrison complaining to Led Zeppelin drummer John Bonham that the group were unable to write ballads.
+Page wrote "The Rain Song" in response to George Harrison complaining to Led Zeppelin drummer John Bonham that the group never wrote ballads.
 In Light and Shade: Conversations with Jimmy Page, biographer Brad Tolinski quotes Page's recollection:

-However, there is some disagreement about exactly what was said by whom.